-This service is for an active waiver participant in jeopardy of losing their community placement due to tenancy-related issues.
+Services for active waiver participants who are in jeopardy of losing their community placement due to tenancy-related issues.
 This service may be used in any duration or type, up to the maximum allotted amount through the duration of the waiver approval cycle, to pay for necessary and documented tenancy-related expenses for the waiver participant.
 The following are allowable activities for Community Integration:

-The assistance in Community Integration service enables waiver participants to maintain their housing as outlined in the participant's approved plan of care (POC).
+The Assistance in Community Integration service enables waiver participants to maintain their own housing as outlined in the participant's approved plan of care (POC).